codeface-io/LSPServiceKit/README.md

 ![](Documentation/architecture.png)

-The above image was generated with the [Codeface.io](https://www.codeface.io) app.
+The above image was generated with the [Codeface](https://www.codeface.io) app.

+## Development Status

+From version/tag 0.1.0 on, LSPServiceKit adheres to [semantic versioning](https://semver.org).
+So until it has reached 1.0.0, its API may still break frequently, but this will be expressed in version bumps.

+LSPServiceKit is already being used in production, but [Codeface](https://codeface.io) is still its primary client.
+LSPServiceKit will move to version 1.0.0 as soon as its basic practicality and conceptual soundness have been validated by serving multiple real-world clients.